HohnerJulian/ResearchTikPy/README.md

   <img src="/images/Package_logo.png" width="400" /> <!-- Adjust width as needed -->
 </p>

 ResearchTikPy is a Python library designed to facilitate access to [TikTok's Research API](https://developers.tiktok.com/products/research-api/), providing a simple and intuitive interface for collecting data on videos, users, comments, and more.
-This library is intended for academic and research purposes, aiming to streamline the data collection process from TikTok without having to interfere with the API directly.
+This library is intended for academic and research purposes, aiming to streamline the data collection process from TikTok without directly interfering with the API.

 **Features of ResearchTikPy:**